-Given this uncertainty, we prefer to take an simple, easily understood and reproducible approach that can be updated in more detailed work, or when better constraints on high redshift star formation are available.
+Given this uncertainty, we prefer to \reply{take a simple}, easily understood and reproducible approach that can be updated in more detailed work, or when better constraints on high-redshift star formation are available.
 We assume that the stellar mass associated with a halo can be derived from the virial mass $m_\mathrm{above}$ (defined at $z_\mathrm{above}$, the latest time at which the merger tree branch associated with the ghost exceeds the cooling threshold).
 We use two methods to convert $m_\mathrm{above}$ to a stellar mass, $M_\star$.
 The first is to assume that a universal fraction of available baryons is converted to stars, with no dependence on $m_\mathrm{above}$ or $z_\mathrm{above}$.
 The second is to obtain a star formation efficiency from the redshift-dependent SMHM relations given in Appendix J of \citet{Behroozi_2019}.
-These functions yield a formation efficiency that increases with redshift and with mass at a fixed redshift (in the low mass regime).
+These functions yield a formation efficiency that increases with redshift and with mass at a fixed redshift (in the low-mass regime).
 We caution that the \citet{Behroozi_2019} SMHM relations are not well constrained below $M_{200}\sim10^{8}\,\mathrm{M_{\odot}}$ or at redshifts $3\lesssim z \lesssim 10$.
 They are essentially unconstrained at higher redshift.
 These are the regimes of interest for ghost galaxies.
-Recent work by \citet{Wang2021} showed the linear extrapolation of the low mass end of the SMHM relation from UniverseMachine agrees with the Milky Way satellites, but the inferred star formation histories do not.
+Recent work by \citet{Wang2021} showed the linear extrapolation of the low-mass end of the SMHM relation from UniverseMachine agrees with the Milky Way satellites but the inferred star formation histories do not.
 Contrasting this poorly constrained but somewhat more `realistic' approach with the simplistic assumption of a fixed efficiency illustrates the basic effects of redshift and mass dependence.